- unsafe.Pointer

 runtime.SetFinalizer

-runtime.SetFinalizer - Finalizer 🧹⚰️ | executed before the object is deleted. . sets the cleanup function during garbage collection
+runtime.SetFinalizer - Finalizer 🧹⚰️ | executed before the object is deleted. . sets a cleanup function for garbage collection

 runtime.SetFinalizer allows binding a finalizer function to an object.
 This function will be called by the garbage collector before the object is deleted.

 Under the hood, Go runtime tracks objects for which a finalizer is set.
-When the GC detects that an object is no longer reachable (no references), it does not delete it immediately but places it in the finalization queue.
+When the GC detects that an object is no longer reachable (no references), it does not delete it immediately, but places it in the finalization queue.

 // ASCII diagram: